mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   #-}
 ```

-* There may be zero or more rules in a `RULES` pragma, which you may write
+* There may be zero or more rules in a `RULES` pragma.
+You may write each on
-  each on its own line or even several in one line separating them by
+  its own line, or even several on one line, separating them with semicolons.

-  semicolons.
+* The closing `#-}` should start in a column to the right of the opening

-* Closing `#-}` should start in a column to the right of the opening `{-#`.
+  `{-#`.

 * Each rule has a name, enclosed in double quotes.
 The name itself has no
-  significance.
-It is only used when GHC needs to refer to the rule in its
+  significance; it is only used when GHC needs to refer to the rule in its
   output.

 * Each variable mentioned in a rule must either be in scope (e.g. `map`), or